ChrstphrHll/npc_gen/students/Pippi Langston.md

 ---
 ### Description
 - 6th year Tiefling Artificer in Jettenia
-- straight platinum hair that's parted to the right, Orange eyes, and Olive skin
+- shoulder length straight grey hair that's well kept, Orange eyes, and Olive skin
 - Is Passionate and Unimaginative, and has Competition as their ideal

 ### Organizations